 A HOLISTIC APPROACH TO IMPACT

-We take a holistic approach to impact.
-Nothing we do at SVS is outside of that mandate.
+Nothing we do at SVS is outside of the mandate of our mission.

 EXPLORE THREE WAYS WE FULFILL THE COMMITMENTS OF OUR MISSION: